Qqwy/NoMoreOversleeps/README.md

 * The RAM usage is too high.
 There may be a possible memory leak somewhere I haven't found.
 It appears to be related to the webcam code, as it worked fine prior to that :/
 * Some features only work on Windows.
 For other platforms YMMV.
 It is possible that right now the application even would just crash out on other platforms or be largely unusable (because I haven't tested it).
-* I designed this only for my own usage, so the application is currently not very configurable.
-* If you don't have a Pavlok you can't access the application frontend at all because you get stuck on the Pavlok login screen.
 * When your login key to Pavlok API expires it isn't renewed.
 This doesn't seem to make any difference because it doesn't appear to matter that it's expired and is accepted by the API anyway :/
 * The Pavlok integration is not very useful due to the glitchy and unreliable nature of the Pavlok's bluetooth connection and push notifications.
 * The webcam feed isn't visible on iOS devices for some reason.